matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 The MSC strives to not be prescriptive in treating URIs except the `action` query parameter.
-Actions without user confirmation may lead to unintended leaks of certain metadata so this MSC recommends to ask for a user consent - recognising that not all clients are in position for that.
+Actions without user confirmation may lead to unintended leaks of certain metadata so this MSC recommends asking for a user consent - recognising that not all clients are in position for that.